open-sauced/maintainer-intro-course/effective-communication.md

 ### Chat Service App

 You can accommodate synchronous communication for your community by providing a chat service app.
 Besides having one allowing contributors to ask questions, connect, and collaborate openly in real-time, it can also benefit you as a maintainer.
-You can quickly announce project updates, ask for help, hold synchronous office hours, and many more.
+You can quickly announce project updates, ask for help, hold synchronous office hours, etc.

 Tech communities widely use the apps mentioned here.
 But which one to choose is based on your preference and the needs of your community.